“That which is measured improves. That which is measured and reported improves exponentially.” - Karl Pearson

 - A lot of this is new, and you’ll probably have to be pairing more often, or at least be available to each other remotely.

-- 4: Application implements all functionality as defined, with no bugs, and one extension
+- 4: Application implements all functionality as defined, with no bugs, and one extension (if you choose to put your point here)

 - 3: Application implements all functionality as defined, but some bugs or strange behavior where features intersect